 Although the Supreme Court’s 2015 ruling legalized same-sex marriage in all states, many couples began their partnership as a civil union.
 If you are in a civil union, you might be wondering what the difference is between a civil union and a marriage.

-Civil Unions Versus Marriage
+Civil Union vs Marriage

-One of the most critical aspects of a civil union is the parties involved do not have the same federal protections afforded to married couples.
-Via federal law, married couples are granted the right to social security survivors’ and spousal benefits, federal spousal employment benefits, the right to file tax returns jointly—just to name a few.
+- One of the most critical aspects of a civil union is the parties involved do not have the same federal protections afforded to married couples.
+Via federal law, married couples are granted the right to social security survivors’ and spousal benefits, federal spousal employment benefits, and the right to file tax returns jointly—just to name a few.
 These protections are denied to couples who are in a civil union, whether they are same-sex or opposite sex.

 - Another difference is that couples in a civil union in one state might travel to another state only to find that union is not recognized there.
 If you are traveling or moving to another state, it might be worth considering taking legal precautions.
 A civil union attorney can draw up papers granting your partner the right to execute health care decisions or financial powers of attorney so you can carry them with you.

 - Finally, there are the social and cultural implications of the terms “marriage” and “civil union.”
 This is an important aspect to both those who are in favor of and those who oppose gay marriage.